cue-exp/jsondiscrim/README.md

 - **Message queues** with polymorphic message types
 - **Configuration files** with variant sections
 - Any JSON that uses tagged unions or discriminated unions
+- Any JSON where a field is of a known constant value.

 ## Example